 Context

-The dataset presents the median household incomes over the past decade across various racial categories identified by the U.S. Census Bureau in Peru.
+The dataset presents the median household incomes over the past decade across various racial categories identified by the U.S. Census Bureau in Peru town.
 It portrays the median household income of the head of household across racial categories (excluding ethnicity) as identified by the Census Bureau.
 It also showcases the annual income trends, between 2013 and 2023, providing insights into the economic shifts within diverse racial communities.The dataset can be utilized to gain insights into income disparities and variations across racial categories, aiding in data analysis and decision-making..

 Key observations